 - Combine sugar, Karo syrup and water in a heavy saucepan and stir over medium heat until sugar dissolves.
 Continue to cook without stirring until syrup reaches 290 F on a candy thermometer.
 (It works best to have a snap-on thermometer and it can take up to 45-50 minutes to reach that temperature)

-- Remove from heat and add food coloring to desired intensity of color and the desired oil flavoring (1 teaspoon) - TRY NOT TO INHALE over the boiling liquid!
+- Remove from heat and add food coloring to the desired intensity of color and the desired oil flavoring (1 teaspoon)—TRY NOT TO INHALE over the boiling liquid!

 - Pour onto cookie sheets, cool and break into small pieces.

 NOTE: You can score the candy in diagonal patterns before it hardens to make cutting it or breaking it apart easier.
 If you use kitchen scissors to cut apart, a good idea is to make sure that they are very flexible (well oiled) as it can take a while to cut the candy apart - scoring is preferred to trying to cut through the candy once it has hardened.